jeaniejung/personal-website/README.md

 # personal-website
 This is my first website!
-All images have been created and designed by me using Adobe Photoshop and Illustrator.
+All images have been created and designed using Adobe Photoshop and Illustrator.